SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Application of SPLICE

+For the convenience of the user, we provide a data generation function in \texttt{SPLICE} that outputs alternative data sets under five hypothetical scenarios ranging in data complexity.
+The \texttt{generate\_data()} function takes in a \texttt{complexity} parameter taking integer values between 1 (the simplest) and 5 (the most complex).
+Table~\ref{tab:scenarios} presents the detailed description of each scenario.

+The most complex case (5) is the default illustrated and discussed in the previous section, whereas the simplest case (1) corresponds to a chain-ladder environment as described below.
+The intermediate cases allow focus on particular features, and to dial complexity up or down as required.

-Section~\ref{sssec: CL comparison} demonstrates the failure of the chain-ladder model to capture the time heterogeneities in the incurred losses of the default portfolio.
-However, the flexibility of \texttt{SPLICE} ensures that the user can generate data of almost any level of complexity.
-For example, chain-ladder compatibility can be easily achieved if: \begin{enumerate}[label=(\alph*)] \item all of its components Module 1 to Module 10 are defined to be independent of occurrence period; \item base inflation and calendar period superimposed inflation in Module 11 occur at a constant rate per period; and \item occurrence period superimposed inflation in Module 11 must be independent of all other components, but otherwise can be arbitrary. \end{enumerate} These conditions were noted in \citet*{AvTaWaWo21} to be sufficient for homogeneity of paid losses over accident years.
+For the simplest case, chain-ladder compatibility is achieved in the following way: \begin{enumerate}[label=(\alph*)] \item all of \texttt{SPLICE} components Module 1 to Module 10 are defined to be independent of occurrence period; \item base inflation and calendar period superimposed inflation in Module 8 and 11 occur at a constant rate per period; and \item occurrence period superimposed inflation in Module 8 and 11 must be independent of all other components, but otherwise can be arbitrary. \end{enumerate} These conditions were noted in \citet*{AvTaWaWo21} to be sufficient for homogeneity of paid losses over accident years.
 The time-homogeneity of the incurred loss generation, noted in Section~\ref{S_datafeatures} (Principle \ref{principles: principle14}), will then ensure that the expected distribution of incurred loss estimates across development periods is the same for all occurrence periods before the inclusion of inflation.
 Just as for paid losses, occurrence period SI is directly reflected in the chain ladder row parameters, which can be arbitrary.
 To consider the other forms of inflation, recall from the discussion in Section~\ref{ssec: treatment of inflation} that case estimates of incurred loss include base inflation to the date of estimate and calendar period SI up to settlement date.

 It is already noted above that the expected distribution of incurred loss estimates across development periods is the same for all occurrence periods before the inclusion of inflation, and this will remain the case when base inflation and calendar period SI are added at a constant (though possibly different) rates.